 Can you see the northern lights in Iceland in January?

 Yes!
 Iceland in January is one of the best places to try and catch a glimpse of the northern lights.
-Your chances of seeing the aurora borealis in January are higher due to the limited amount of daylight hours, meaning you simply have a larger window of time in which it’s possible to see them.
+Your chances of seeing the aurora borealis are higher because of the limited daylight, giving you a larger window of time to spot them.
+Cold, clear skies make for excellent viewing conditions and the snowy winter landscapes add even more magic to the experience.
+Here you can see the aurora forecast.

-Opting for northern lights tours can enhance this experience as professionals guide you to the best spots.
+Opting for northern lights tour can enhance this experience as professionals guide you to the best spots.
 You may want to sign up for a tour to get out to some of the more remote viewing areas, far from light pollution.
-Better yet, you can also rent a car to reach them – as long as the weather holds out!
+But if you want full flexibility, renting a car is ideal.
+A 4×4 makes it easier to reach darker areas outside the city and chase clear skies.
+Just remember to check the weather before heading out.

 Best 7 Things to Do in Iceland in January